Control Theory and Experimental Design in Diffusion Processes: Partial Observations

-The argument above indicates that, provided the conditional variance of $d\xbold$ given observations $Y$ is small, maximizing FOFI will provide improved information about $\theta$.
-It remains necessary to demonstrate that employing the filtered estimate will approximately maximize FOFI.
-For linear systems, $d\xbold_t = (A\xbold_t + Bu_t)dt + dW_t$, with a quadratic objective function $\int \xbold_t^T C(t) \xbold_t~dt$, the Separation Theorem guarantees that this strategy is, in fact, optimal \citep[see][]{Kushner71}.
+The argument above indicates that, provided the conditional variance of $\xbold$ given observations $Y$ is small, FOFI is a reasonable approximation to the Fisher Information obtained from $Y$.
+Indeed, in the limiting case that this variance goes to zero, we recover FOFI exactly.

-This need not be the case for nonlinear systems or non-quadratic functions.
+It remains necessary to demonstrate that employing the filtered estimate within the control policy will approximately maximize FOFI.
+A full theoretical justificaiton, however, is not straightforward: for linear diffusion processes, $d\xbold_t = (A\xbold_t + Bu_t)dt + dW_t$, with a quadratic objective function $\int \xbold_t^T C(t) \xbold_t~dt$, the Separation Theorem guarantees that this strategy is optimal \citep[see][]{Kushner71}.
+This needs not be the case for nonlinear systems or non-quadratic objective functions.
 Extensions of the separation theorem have been developed in \citet{KilicaslanBanks09} based on successive approximations of \eqref{eq:sde} in terms of a linear system with time-varying parameters.
 Particle filter methods can also be employed to average the future cost over the current distribution of the estimated state variables \citep{ADST03}.
-Both of these schemes require re-running the dynamic program at each time point; this will not always be computationally feasible.
+Both of these schemes require re-running the dynamic program at each time point, a strategy that will not always be computationally feasible.

-In contrast, the approach of merely using the filtered estimate of the state allows the map from state variables to controls to be pre-computed.
-This was employed in \citet{BotchuUngarala07}, for example and we demonstrate here that it is still helpful for estimating parameters.
-As above, if the system is such that a bound can be placed on $\left|\left|\xbold^* - \xbold\right|\right|$ where $\xbold^*$ is the filtered estimate, under suitable regularity conditions this procedure will yield approximately optimal results.
-The details of conditions for this to hold will depend on context-specific factors such as whether the control policy takes discrete or continuous values, and we do not attempt to fill these in here.
+In contrast, the approach of using the filtered estimate of the state allows the map from state variables to controls to be pre-computed.
+This was employed in \citet{BotchuUngarala07} for optimal control, for example, and we demonstrate here that it is also effective for estimating parameters.
+If we consider the limit of informative observation, that is in a sequence of systems in which $\left|\left|\xbold^* - \xbold\right|\right| \rightarrow 0$ where $\xbold^*$ is the filtered estimate, then the Fisher Information resulting from this procedure can be shown to converge to its optimal value under suitable regularity conditions.
+The details of the conditions required will depend on context-specific factors such as whether the control policy takes discrete or continuous values, and we do not attempt to fill these in here.
+The behavior suggested here can be seen in the comparative performance of results in the Morris-Lecar and chemostat simulations examined here, as well as in results in \citet{ThorbergssonHooker}.